 I hope you find this as exciting as me and put it to work right away.
 Leave your questions or tips in the comments.

-I can demonstrate that the Black and White Photoshop style gives you more nuance while the RAW style of LR and C1 gives you more speed.
+Black and White Photoshop style gives you more nuance while the RAW style of LR and C1 gives you more speed.
 So how do you decide?

 PRESETS” I always start with presets and Styles in Capture One such as Silver or Filmist.
 These are recipes that combine many settings to instantly create an edit in LR, RAW, etc. Presets can be used from Photoshop from within the Camera RAW filter (see this video on my channel)

 Actions in Photoshop are like mini apps that run in PS.
 Commands that are run with one click.
 I create actions like BlackRoom, Lumist, and others.
 They use the native tools of Photoshop without PlugIns and can create in 30 seconds which would take me an hour to do manually.
-Giving me layers and effects to mix as I want, but without the manual labor.
+Giving me layers and effects to mix as I want but without the manual labor.
 Lightroom can’t use actions.

 Look at this edit in LR vs Photoshop…